 How Vinorelbine for Dogs Works

-The main method of action of vinorelbine is to stop cancer cells from separating or dividing into two new cells, therefore stopping the growth of cancer.
+The main action method of vinorelbine is to stop cancer cells from separating or dividing into two new cells, therefore stopping cancer growth.

 In a study with mice with lung cancer, vinorelbine decreased the production of growth factors associated with the formation of new blood vessels.
 This decreases blood supply to the tumor and may be an additional mechanism in which vinorelbine acts as an anti-cancer agent.3